 Restore data.
-You can use the TFS custom backup and restore tools to manage your data.
+New for this version of TFS, you can use custom backup and restore tools to manage your data.
 First you’re going to back up your data, including the encryption key on the report server.
 Next, you’re going to restore your data to the SQL Server instance you set up in step 2.
 With the restore complete, you’ll use the SQL Server Reporting tool to restart the report server database, restore its encryption key, and then verify access.
 If you installed SharePoint, you’ll use a SharePoint command line tool to attach and upgrade your content database.

 Upgrade TFS.
 Run the Team Foundation Server install from the product DVD and then use the Upgrade Configuration wizard to upgrade your installation.